Montgomery County Slip & Fall Accident Attorneys

 If you have sustained injuries due to a slip-and-fall caused by negligent behavior, you have the right to seek compensation for damages.
 Our team of lawyers may be able to support you in pursuing legal action while you focus on recovery.

-Critical Steps to Take After a Slip/Trip-And-Fall in Montgomery County
+Critical Steps to Take After a Slip or Trip And Fall in Montgomery County

-• Document all details of the accident, including names, phone numbers, location, date, time, and photographs of where the incident occurred.
+• Document all details of the accident, including names, phone numbers, locations, dates, times, and photographs of where the incident occurred.

 • Report the accident to whoever oversees the property, collect their information, and write a report.

 • Exercise your right to remain silent.
-Do not make any statements to insurance companies or property owners without consulting an attorney.
+Do not make any statements to insurance companies or property owners without consulting a slip-and-fall attorney.

 • Speak to a trusted Montgomery County slip-and-fall accident attorney immediately.

-Taking these steps help build a stronger case and contribute to proving the liability of the property owner.
+Taking these steps helps build a stronger case and contributes to proving the liability of the property owner.
 We may be able to help you gather further evidence to better your chances of a fair settlement.

 When pursuing a premises liability lawsuit as the victim, you carry the burden of proof, meaning you have to show evidence of the defendant’s negligence and how that negligence caused your injuries.
 Therefore, the following four elements must be established to show that the defendant’s negligence is what brought you harm: